 If you’re new to Coursera, I’m glad to help you with anything related to getting registered and navigating the course; I’d also just love to compare notes with other unschoolers going through their courses!

 - The Disappearing Spoon: This book is a FUN read on some chemical and elemental trivia and miscellany.
-I’m reading it and sharing interesting tidbits with Sarah as I go.
+I’m reading it and sharing interesting tidbits with Ashar as I go.
 Among other things, the title?
 It refers to a prank involving chemists, Gallium, and tea – and the spoon really does disappear!

-- The Illustrated Guide to Home Chemistry Experiments – All Lab, No Lecture: Sarah received this book as a Christmas gift, and it’s fantastic.
+- The Illustrated Guide to Home Chemistry Experiments – All Lab, No Lecture: Ashar received this book as a Christmas gift, and it’s fantastic.
 (Thank you, Aunt Adriane!)
 It is full of serious experiments, not baking-soda-and-vinegar volcanoes, designed to cover as much as several high-school or beginning college lab courses might, and it’s designed specifically to be used at home, though getting all the required supplies to do the full set might be costly!

 - Why Is Milk White? & 200 Other Curious Chemistry Questions: Now THIS is fun.
 Written by a chemist and his curious 11-year-old neighbor, and presented as answers to a series of questions you’d really ask.
 You know, like why is milk white?
 How does superglue work?
 We’ve been jumping around in our Kindle version of this and having a great time with it.

 - DK Eyewitness Books Chemistry: This is one we’d requested from our local library because of how much we’ve always loved the Eyewitness Books series!
-While this is slightly more elementary in some ways than Sarah’s level, it’s full of fun facts that have led her to explore more.
+While this is slightly more elementary in some ways than Ashar’s level, it’s full of fun facts that have led her to explore more.
 We highly recommend this for upper-elementary and lower-middle-school-aged students especially.

 - The Cartoon Guide to Chemistry: This is one that we actually don’t yet have, but it’s high on our wishlist – a comic-style illustrated historical AND scientific look at our favorite subject.